airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 ### State Principles
 The following are principles Airbyte recommends Sources/Destinations adhere to with State.
 Airbyte enforces these principles via our CDK.

 These principles are intended to produce simple overall system behavior, and move Airbyte towards a world of shorter-lived jobs.
+The goal is reliable data movement with minimal data loss windows on errors.

 1. **New Sources must use per-stream/global State**.